luweiguo511/BankSwitch/README.md

 - Silabs UV and ambient light sensor: I2C [Si1133](https://www.silabs.com/sensors/optical/si1133)
 - Silabs Hall effect sensor: I2C [Si7210](https://www.silabs.com/sensors/magnetic/si7210)

-If your solution need these sensors, you may use similar procedure to add them.
+If your solution needs these sensors, you may use similar procedure to add them.
 ### Bootloader
 The SOC Empty project don't have the bootloader, ensure to program the bootloader to the device first.
 In some cases, the bootloader may be missing from the device if it has been completely erased.
 If that happens:
 -  Optional solutions:
     -  open the Flash Programmer and program the bootloader found here:
 C:\SiliconLabs\SimplicityStudio_v5\developer\sdks\gecko_sdk_suite\v3.1\platform\bootloader\sample-apps\bootloader-storage-internal-single-512k\efr32mg22c224f512im40-brd4182a\bootloader-storage-internal-single-512k.s37
-    -  flash a demo example first (like Bluetooth SOC - thunderboard EFR32BG22), then flash the applicatin got here.
+    -  flash a demo example first (like Bluetooth SOC - thunderboard EFR32BG22), then flash the application got here.

 ## Reference